NAME

 $ b configure: foo/@foo-out/,forward # foo/ forwarded to foo-out/ $ cd foo/ $ b # build in foo-out/ $ ./foo # symlink to foo-out/foo

-The ability to specify build2
+The ability to specify build2 variables as part of

 the command line is normally used to pass configuration values, for